-COLORBOND® MINISCREEN sheeting with cypress timber 125x125mm posts, universal rail to the top and base of the fence as shown in image.
-COLORBOND® sheeting, rail and base to be Grey Ridge colour.
+COLORBOND[®] MINISCREEN sheeting with Cypress timber 125x125mm posts, timber plinths to base and pine timber capping as shown in image.
+All timber to be stained dark oak; COLORBOND[®] sheeting to be Grey Ridge colour.

-Arena Feature Fencing is an important design feature to complement the premium streetscapes throughout the estate, protecting the purchasers' long term investments.
+Aspect Feature Fencing is an important design feature to complement the premium streetscapes throughout the estate, protecting the purchasers' long term investments.
 Peet will be strictly monitoring all estate fencing.